Responding to Customer Complaints

 Next state what you'd like to happen - a positive request for the reader to react to.

-Include also, (as a sign-off point is usually best), something complimentary about the organization and/or its products, service, or people.
+Include also, (as a sign-off point is usually best), something complimentary about the organisation and/or its products, service, or people.
 For example:

 If the situation is very complex with a lot of history, it's a good idea to keep the letter itself very short and concise, and then append or attach the details, in whatever format is appropriate (photocopies, written notes, explanation, etc).
 This enables the reader of the letter to understand the main point of the complaint, and then to process it, without having to read twenty pages of history and detail.